Camilla Waltersson Grönvall

-Camilla Waltersson Grönvall (born 19 March 1969) is a Swedish politician who serves as Minister for Social Services in the cabinet of Prime Minister Ulf Kristersson since October 2022.
+Camilla Waltersson Grönvall (born 19 March 1969) is a Swedish politician who has served as Minister for Social Services in the cabinet of Prime Minister Ulf Kristersson since October 2022.
 A member of the Moderate Party, she has been a member of the Riksdag since 2010.

 She is the elder sister of Mikaela Waltersson, the President of the Executive Committee of the Halland Regional Council since 2018.
 She is married and has three children.